Will Benson Player Props: Reds vs. Brewers

 Will Benson At The Plate

-- Benson has four doubles, three triples, three home runs and 17 walks while hitting .288.
+- Benson is batting .286 with four doubles, three triples, three home runs and 18 walks.

+- In 50.0% of his 40 games this season, Benson has picked up at least one hit.
+He's also had seven multi-hit games.

-- Benson has picked up an RBI in 15.4% of his games this season, with two or more RBI in 7.7% of his games.
+- He has hit a long ball in three games this year (7.5%), leaving the park in 2.3% of his chances at the plate.

+- In 15.0% of his games this year, Benson has had at least one RBI.
+He's picked up more than one in 7.5%.

-- He has scored in 14 of 39 games this season, and more than once 4 times.
+- He has scored in 14 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.